 Each year Marston’s makes a substantial financial contribution to the charity Pub is The Hub to help pubs in small, often rural communities, adapt and survive changing economic pressures.
 The charity helps pubs offer additional services to their communities such as shops, play areas, postal services and libraries www.pubisthehub.org.uk.

 Our Head Office staff devote time to community projects in the locality of Wolverhampton.
-In 2015 our property division helped to create a sensory garden for a local residential home.

 The Old Tree Nursery produces home grown plants, flowers, trees and fresh produce and offers a range of onsite services and facilities in a socially-responsible manner.
 The team of 62 volunteers from the Estates Department, helped refurbish the on-site shop that provides a mixture of handmade gifts and cards, created a Fairy Garden & Nature Trail as well as improving the general amenity levels.
 With the help of a few contractors and interior designers, we helped the scheme become more commercially viable, as all income and profit received from sales is ploughed back into Old Tree Nursery to support the employment, education and training of people with learning difficulties and other vulnerabilities within the local community.
 View more details about Charity Day.